pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Project Overview

-This project presents an end-to-end deep learning approach for the early detection and classification of diabetic retinopathy using retinal fundus images.
-Diabetic retinopathy is a diabetes-related eye disease that can lead to vision loss if it is not detected and treated at an early stage.
+This project presents an end-to-end deep learning pipeline for the early detection and classification of diabetic retinopathy using retinal fundus images.
+Diabetic retinopathy is a diabetes-related eye disease that damages the blood vessels in the retina and can lead to vision loss if it is not detected and treated early.

-Manual screening of retinal images is time-consuming and depends on the availability of trained ophthalmologists.
+Manual screening of retinal images is time-consuming, requires trained ophthalmologists, and can be difficult to scale for large populations.
 To support faster and more consistent screening, this project develops a hybrid deep learning model using Xception and BiLSTM.

-The proposed model uses Xception for spatial feature extraction and BiLSTM for sequential and contextual feature learning.
-The final classification layer predicts diabetic retinopathy severity levels from retinal fundus images.
+The proposed model uses Xception for spatial feature extraction from retinal fundus images and BiLSTM for sequential and contextual feature learning.
+The final model classifies retinal images into diabetic retinopathy severity classes.

 ---

 ## Problem Statement

+Diabetic retinopathy detection is an important medical image classification problem.
+Existing approaches mainly use traditional machine learning or CNN-based deep learning models.
+Traditional methods depend heavily on handcrafted features, while CNN models mostly focus on spatial feature extraction.

-Existing diabetic retinopathy detection approaches mainly rely on convolutional neural networks for spatial feature extraction.
-Although CNN-based models can detect important retinal patterns, they may not fully capture contextual relationships between lesion features across severity stages.
+Although CNN-based models can detect important retinal abnormalities such as microaneurysms, haemorrhages, and exudates, they may not fully capture contextual relationships between extracted lesion patterns.
+This limitation can affect classification performance, especially when distinguishing between similar diabetic retinopathy severity stages.

-This project addresses that limitation by combining:
+This project addresses the problem by combining:

 * Xception for efficient spatial feature extraction
 * BiLSTM for contextual and sequential feature learning
-* Deep learning-based classification for diabetic retinopathy grading
+* Softmax classification for diabetic retinopathy severity prediction

-The main goal is to improve automated diabetic retinopathy detection and support early screening decisions.
+The main goal is to build an automated diabetic retinopathy detection system that can support early screening and reduce manual workload.

 ---

+## Research Aim

+The aim of this project is to develop a hybrid Xception–BiLSTM deep learning model for diabetic retinopathy classification using retinal fundus images.

+The model is designed to improve classification reliability by combining spatial feature extraction with sequential contextual learning.

+---

+## Research Objectives

+The main objectives of this project are:

+1. To preprocess retinal fundus images for deep learning-based classification.
+2. To handle class imbalance by removing a highly underrepresented class and relabelling the remaining classes.
+3. To apply image augmentation to improve model generalization.
+4. To develop a hybrid Xception–BiLSTM model for diabetic retinopathy detection.
+5. To evaluate the model using accuracy, precision, recall, F1-score, confusion matrix, and AUC score.
+6. To analyse prediction results and identify limitations for future improvement.

+---

 ## Proposed Hybrid Framework

-The proposed framework includes dataset preprocessing, Xception-based feature extraction, BiLSTM sequential learning, classification layers, diabetic retinopathy prediction, and performance evaluation.
+The proposed framework includes dataset preprocessing, Xception-based spatial feature extraction, BiLSTM-based sequential learning, classification layers, diabetic retinopathy prediction, and performance evaluation.

 ![Proposed Hybrid Xception BiLSTM Framework](Images/proposed_hybrid_xception_bilstm_framework.png)